giampaolo/psutil/docs/glossary.rst

    nice

       A process priority value that influences how much CPU time the OS scheduler gives to a process.
 Lower nice values mean higher priority.
-      The range is −20 (highest priority) to 19 (lowest) on UNIX; on Windows the concept maps to priority classes.
+The range is −20 (highest priority) to 19 (lowest) on UNIX; on Windows the concept maps to :ref:`priority constants <const-proc-prio>`.
 See :meth:`Process.nice`.

    page cache